--- A decade of trying protect access to birth control
+-- A decade trying protect access to birth control

 -- Legal issues and court decisions

-A huge part of my job as a Delegate is to help you in any way I can to solve problems you may be having with a wide range of issues, from street repairs to state tax returns.
+A huge part of my job is to help you in any way I can to solve problems you're having with a wide range of issues, from street repairs to state tax returns.
 My aide, Deb Sherman, and I stand ready to make sure that you get the help you need.
 Both the Contact Me and Get Help sections are designed to serve you.